Brownian regularity for the Airy line ensemble, and multi-polymer watermelons in Brownian last passage percolation: Non-intersecting line ensembles and their integrable and probabilistic analysis

+We now leave the discussion of the four-paper study of Brownian LPP and turn to explaining the main results and ideas of the present article.
+In the next section, we will state the principal conclusions.
+In this one, we explain some of the overall themes and methods that are developed in the article.

+A useful point of departure for this discussion is the scaled narrow wedge polymer weight profile in Brownian LPP, namely $\big[ - 2^{-1} n^{1/3} , \infty\big) \to \R: y \to \weight_{n;(0,0)}^{(y,1)}$.
+A universal KPZ object may be expected to arise in the high $n$ limit.
+The limiting process will be defined on the entire real line.
+Calling it $\weight_{\infty;(0,0)}^{(y,1)}$, we would expect to have $\weight_{\infty;(0,0)}^{(y,1)} = 2^{-1/2} \big( {\rm Airy}_2(x) - x^2 \big)$.
+The process ${\rm Airy}_2 : \R \to \R$ is a continuous and stationary process whose finite dimensional distributions may be expressed via Fredholm determinants.
+Convergence to this process for the scaled narrow wedge polymer weight profile was proved for Poissonian last passage percolation by~\cite{PrahoferSpohn} and~\cite{BDJ1999}, who showed convergence in finite dimensional distributions.
+Johansson~\cite{Johansson2003} derived a functional limit theorem, applying to LPP with an environment of geometric random variables, and proved the continuity of the ${\rm Airy}_2$ process.

+These results indicate how progress regarding the narrow wedge profile has been in large part due to the use of integrable techniques.
+Another vital perspective on the narrow wedge, which is also integrable in nature, involves writing the profile $\weight_{n;(0,0)}^{(y,1)}$ in the form $\mc{L}_{n+1}(1,y)$, and embedding this process as the lowest indexed curve in a random ensemble $\mc{L}_{n+1}: \intint{n+1} \times \big[ - 2^{-1} n^{1/3} , \infty\big) \to \R$ of continuous curves (of which there are $n+1$ in total).
+The ensemble is ordered, with $\mc{L}_{n+1}(1,\cdot)$ uppermost.
+We will specify this embedding precisely later, but it is defined via the Robinson-Schensted-Knuth correspondence, with the higher indexed curve values being specified in terms of the maximum weight of {\em multi-polymer watermelons}, namely systems of point-to-point paths that are disjoint except for their shared endpoints.

+The reason that embedding the scaled narrow wedge profile into this ensemble is valuable is that any given ensemble $\mc{L}_n$, for $n \in \N$, is in essence a system of Brownian motions conditioned on mutual avoidance.
+Something similar is true in several LPP models, before or after the objects are scaled: in Poissonian LPP, for example, the unscaled narrow wedge geodesic energy profile is, as~\cite{PrahoferSpohn} demonstrated, the uppermost curve in a system of continuous time simple random walks conditioned on mutual avoidance, with a suitable boundary condition.

-As the surveys \cite{Ferrari2010,FerrariSpohn2011} and \cite{Johansson2006} discuss, collections of one-dimensional Markov processes, such as random walks or Brownian motion, conditioned on mutual avoidance, form an important class of random models which arise in the study of random matrix theory, last passage percolation (or directed polymers), determinantal point processes, random tiling problems and asymmetric growth processes.
+Ensembles of this type, namely collections of one-dimensional Markov processes, such as random walks or Brownian motion, conditioned on mutual avoidance, are discussed the surveys \cite{Ferrari2010,FerrariSpohn2011} and \cite{Johansson2006}.
+They form an important class of random models which arise in the study of random matrix theory, last passage percolation (or directed polymers), determinantal point processes, random tiling problems and asymmetric growth processes.